ilscipio/scipio-erp/addons/README.txt

 as hot-deploy (by default, arbitrary, but supports an explicit build.xml file directly in addons directory).

-Folders which contain a ofbiz-component.xml file are treated as Ofbiz components for runtime loading.
+Folders which contain a scipio-component.xml/scipio-theme.xml/ofbiz-component.xml file are treated as Scipio components for runtime loading.
 Build order follows the same rules as hot-deploy (by default, arbitrary, but supports an explicit component-load.xml file directly in addons directory).

-Folders which do not contain a build.xml or ofbiz-component.xml files are not considered components and may follow any other layout (with other exceptions below).
+Folders which do not contain a build.xml or scipio-component.xml/scipio-theme.xml/ofbiz-component.xml files are not considered components and may follow any other layout (with other exceptions below).

 BUILD HOOKS AND EXTENSIONS